Leona Dalrymple

 Leona Dalrymple (1884 – 1968) was an early 20th century American writer of novels, short stories, and plays.

 Biography

 Leona Dalrymple was on February 11, 1884, in Passaic, New Jersey as the oldest child of New Jersey Assemblyman and former judge George H. Dalrymple and Carrie V. (Dean) Dalrymple.
-She grew up in Passaic, New Jersey, and graduated from Passaic High School in 1902.
+She grew up in Passaic, and graduated from Passaic High School in 1902.
 On February 7, 1921, she married Clarence Acton Wilson, a lifelong friend, in a Greenwich Village studio apartment ceremony.

 Dalrymple's first publication was a play in 1905; the firm that published it later issued another dozen of her works, mostly written for amateur theatricals.